apurin/js-frontend-backend-example/3. Browserify modules/readme.md

 </body>
 </html>
 ```
-Notice that `static` folder serves as root for our HTTP service, so `static/bundle.js` will be available as `<host>/bundle.js`.
+Notice that the `static` folder serves as root for our HTTP service, so `static/bundle.js` will be available as `<host>/bundle.js`.
 This is why it is imported as `src="bundle.js"`.

-## Build client side with Browserify and Watchify
+## Build the frontend code with Browserify and Watchify
 Now we need to add `jQuery` and `Browserify` to package's dependencies and add script which will generate client side JS code.
 Also, we will add `Watchify` to devdependencies to simplify frontend development.

-Run following commands in terminal:
+Run following commands in the terminal:
 ```
 npm install --save jquery
 npm install --save browserify
 npm install --save-dev watchify
 ```
-And add following scripts to `package.json` along with `test` script we had:
+And add following scripts to `package.json` along with the `test` script we already had:
 ```
 "scripts": {
   "build": "browserify index.js > static/bundle.js",